buildbot/buildbot/master/docs/relnotes/index.rst

 * In :bb:step:`ShellCommand` ShellCommand now validates its arguments during config and will identify any invalid arguments before a build is started.

+* The list of force schedulers in the web UI is now sorted by name.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~